 - Massey-Vanier Public High School is located in the Town of Cowansville and students can get there by school bus.

 Health and social services

-• CLSC Lac-Brome (CSSS La Pommeraie), which offers blood services, nursing services, “mom and baby” clinic, access to psychosocial services
+• CLSC Lac-Brome (RLS de la Pommeraie), which offers blood services, nursing services, “mom and baby” clinic, access to psychosocial services

 • Brome-Missisquoi Medical Clinic.
 Upon your arrival, register to the online waiting list to get a family doctor.
 Depending on your medical condition and several other criterias, it may take several months before you are assigned to a doctor.
 Meanwhile, if you need to see a doctor or a nurse you can go to the walk-in clinic.
 For information about the services offered and the hours of operation of the clinic, contact (450) 243-5043

 • Recreation services – to register for activities, courses and day camps.